efarraro/krumit/_items/FirestarterStaff.md

 ---

 EN_name: "Firestarter Staff MK II"
-EN_description: "When you acquire this, inflict burn (2) on all adjacent enemies"
+EN_description: "When you acquire this, burn (2) all adjacent enemies"
 EN_flavor: "Greybeard forgot to add a flame retardant enchantment to the first one.
 His eyebrows were never quite the same again."
 tile_id: FirestarterStaff
 cost: 2